 Dog Bathing Brush

 A dog bathing brush is used to increase lathering of shampoo, allowing less product to go further.
 The tips are also meant to achieve a deeper cleanse, while quickly scrubbing away dirt, dander, and loose hair.
 A few highly-rated dog bathing brush products include:

 A slow feeder dog mat can help to keep you and your Doodle happy during bathing.
-These are especially great for bathing a dog that hates water.
+These are especially great for bathing a Doodle that hates water.
 Simply spread some peanut butter on the mat and then stick it to the wall of your bathtub or shower.
-It will certainly get your dog’s attention and make him feel at ease.
+It will certainly get your dog’s attention and make them feel at ease.
 Some highly-rated slow feeder dog mat products include:

 Wait…what?
 A condiment bottle?
 Yes!

 Simply put two inches of shampoo or conditioner into the bottle and fill the rest with warm water.
 Shake gently to mix.

 Specialized dog towels are super absorbent and can hold up to many times their own weight in water.
 Quickly dry off your Doodle after bath time, or after a rompin’ outside in the rain with a dog towel that is made for tackling a muddy and soaked pet.
 Some highly-rated dog towel products include:

 Dog Hair Dryer

 After using a dog towel to get most of the water off your Doodle’s coat, you will want to use a dog hair dryer in order to keep mats at bay.
 Dog hair dryers are different from regular hair dryers in that they are higher in velocity.
 This means that they can forcibly blow out and dry dog hair quickly and efficiently.
 A dog hair dryer will dry a Doodle’s “undercoat” and eliminate after-bath “wet dog smell”.
 A few highly-rated dog hair dryer products include:

 Can You Let Your Dog Air Dry?